-- A. Wood-Framed Shear Wall Panels: Prefabricated assembly consisting of wood perimeter framing, tie downs, and Exposure I, Structural I plywood or OSB sheathing. - B. Allowable design loads, as published by manufacturer, are to meet or exceed those of basis-ofdesign products.
+- A. <Click here to find, evaluate, and insert list of manufacturers and products.> - B. Wood-Framed Shear Wall Panels: Prefabricated assembly consisting of wood perimeter framing, tie downs, and Exposure I, Structural I plywood or OSB sheathing. - C. Allowable design loads, as published by manufacturer, are to meet or exceed those of basis-ofdesign products.
 Manufacturer's published values are to be determined from empirical data or by rational engineering analysis and demonstrated by comprehensive testing performed by a qualified independent testing agency.